Broadband speeds required for streaming services

 'True HD' generally requires an upload speed of 3.5Mbps or above, although YouTube recommends 6Mbps.
 Twitch recommends an upload speed of 6Mbps for high-quality, slow-motion 1080p, and a recommended upload speed between 9-13Mbps for faster live-stream content.

-You need unlimited fibre broadband with a good upload speed
+You need a good upload speed

 A single 30-minute broadcast (at 1080p HD) will consume anything from 1GB-3GB of data so if you do a lot of live-streaming, you’ll use a lot of data.
-Most entry-level fibre broadband deals come with an accompanying upload speed of around 10Mbps, with the 67Mbps deals coming with around 19Mbps upload speeds.
-Both of these will be sufficient for live-streaming, but the faster speed you have, the more quickly and smoothly your video will upload.
+Most entry-level fibre broadband deals come with an accompanying upload speed of around 20Mbps, with the 67Mbps deals coming with around 19Mbps upload speeds.
+This will be sufficient for live-streaming, but the faster speed you have, the more quickly and smoothly your video will upload.
 The faster the download speed you choose, the faster an accompanying upload speed it will have.
 Always think about how you use your internet package overall, and how many people you have to share it with before you commit.

 Your required upload speed will vary depending on your capture quality (eg: 720p HD), your streaming platform (eg: YouTube, Twitch) and whether you’re outputting a single stream direct to the web or multiple streams at variable bit rates via a video encoder.
 In any case, your streaming service of choice will likely have its own recommended upload speed, but as a general rule, 5Mbps or above is considered optimal for HD video.